 Talks at this conferenceAdd a talk

-Binghamton University’s philosophy graduate program invites submissions for its 2021 graduate student conference.
-We anticipate returning to an in-person format for this year's conference.
+Binghamton University’s philosophy graduate program invites submissions for its 2022 graduate student conference.
+This year's conference will be held online.

 The conference theme broadly focuses on our program’s specialization in social, political, ethical and legal (SPEL) philosophy.
 We hope to accept a range of papers that ask important questions and start meaningful dialogues on SPEL topics.